copperwater/xNetHack/doc/xnh-changelog-7.0.md

   - A wielded wand matching the spell you want to cast provides a direct boost rather than lumping into "effective Int".
 - Grass patches appear in the Ranger quest start level.
+- Add the Oily Corpses Patch by L: there is a 20% chance upon starting to eat a corpse of certain slippery monsters (e.g. most slithy, non-snakelike monsters and most blobby monsters) that your fingers get slippery.
+Tins of them are not slippery unless the tin preparation method is slippery.

 ### Interface changes